-The Canadian Model Forest Network has seven member organizations nationally.
-The Network creates a place where diverse forest interests can meet.
-Across Canada, the Canadian Model Forest Network involves hundreds of organizations and communities.
-The member consist of: aboriginal and non-aboriginal communities, industry (forestry and other land uses), government (municipal, provincial, and federal), non-government organizations, schools (elementary to university), and researchers.
-The Network fosters open discussion about a range of issues important to the forest and the communities that depend upon it.
+The Canadian Model Forest Network had up to fourteen member organizations nationally.
+When government partners ceased funding the Network, it was dissolved in the spring of 2017.
+The Network was created as a place where diverse forest interests could meet.
+At its peak, across Canada, the Canadian Model Forest Network involved hundreds of organizations and communities.
+The partners consisted of: aboriginal and non-aboriginal communities, industry (forestry and other land uses), government (municipal, provincial, and federal), non-government organizations, schools (elementary to university), and researchers.
+The Network fostered open discussion about a range of issues important to the forest and the communities that depend upon them.

-With input from a range of interests, the Canadian Model Forest Network collects information and knowledge, creating tools that forest communities can use to overcome their challenges.
-This helps support and maintain the livelihoods of people living in Canadian forests.
+With input from a range of interests, the Canadian Model Forest Network collected information and knowledge, created tools that forest communities could use to overcome their challenges.

 There are now approximately 50 Model Forests world wide sharing knowledge through the International Model Forest Network.